Lesbian, Gay, Bisexual, Transgender, and Queer (LGBTQ) Studies

-This minor introduces students to the field of Lesbian, Gay, Bisexual, and Transgender (LGBT) Studies.
-The minor is open and welcoming to all students and offers a sustained opportunity to learn about LGBT experience, history and scholarship, as well as explore fundamental questions about sexualities, bodies, identities, communities, social movements and liberation politics.
-As an interdisciplinary field, LGBT Studies critically examine the significance of sexuality and gender identity to social organization, cultural production and historical change from a wide range of academic disciplines.
+This minor introduces students to the field of Lesbian, Gay, Bisexual, Transgender, and Queer (LGBTQ) Studies.
+The minor is open and welcoming to all students and offers a sustained opportunity to learn about LGBTQ experience, history and scholarship, as well as explore fundamental questions about sexualities, bodies, identities, communities, social movements and liberation politics.
+As an interdisciplinary field, LGBTQ Studies critically examine the significance of sexuality and gender identity to social organization, cultural production and historical change from a wide range of academic disciplines.
 The flexibility of the minor curriculum allows students to focus their studies in a particular area of interest, intersect with their major(s) or explore a diverse array of topics across different cultures and historical periods.
 The minor also offers a range of courses through SU Abroad programs.

-The LGBT Studies minor can provide specialized knowledge and critical skills that are valuable in a wide range of careers, including health, social work, education, law, communications, artistic practice, politics and business.
+The LGBTQ Studies minor can provide specialized knowledge and critical skills that are valuable in a wide range of careers, including health, social work, education, law, communications, artistic practice, politics and business.

-For more information, contact the program director or visit our main office at 311 Steele Hall.
+For more information, contact the program director or visit our main office at 247 Sims Hall.

-The minor in LGBT Studies requires 18 credits of course work and a 2.0 GPA.
+The minor in LGBTQ Studies requires 18 credits of course work and a 2.0 GPA.

-SU Abroad Courses in the LGBT Studies Program
+SU Abroad Courses in the LGBTQ Studies Program

 LGBTQ Studies Program course offerings at SU Abroad centers